BMT 94 to BMT 127, Early Exit

 Back on the trail!

 That all stopped when I I hit the “rock garden” at about mile 7 1/2.
-At that point, pretty much for the rest of the day, the trail became very rocky, turning into a rock scramble in places.
+At that point, and pretty much for the rest of the day, the trail was very rocky, turning into a rock scramble in places.

 The Rock Gardern

 Unfortunately, the 8 miles after I met Butter were pretty bad trail, very rocky and tough hiking.
 Especially in crocs.
-I blew out my left crack heel strap, which is not a big deal since I’ve done that before know how to do it temporary repair, but it wouldn’t of happened if the trail had been in better shape.
+I blew out my left croc heel strap, which is not a big deal since I’ve done that before and know how to do a temporary repair, but it wouldn’t have happened if the trail had been in better shape.

 I camped at a small campsite near the Skyway trail head with a little stream about a 10th of a mile down a side trail.
 I am averaging about 15 miles a day which, considering the trail, is pretty good.